ELEVATORmedia/socialite/README.md

 It is important to note that `youtube` links are an exception in parsing strategy given that their website has several strategies for redirecting a user to a specified user's channel.
 In specific, they have the following url patterns:

 ```
-youtube.com/myUser
+Catch All: youtube.com/myUser -> Can refer to a shortlnk for custom channel names or legacy usernames

-youtube.com/c/channel_id
+Custom Channel Name URL: youtube.com/c/channel_id

-youtube.com/channel/channel_id
+Standard Channel ID: youtube.com/channel/channel_id

-youtube.com/user/myUser    ->    This is a legacy url and may no longer be supported in the future.
+Legacy User Channel ID: youtube.com/user/myUser    ->    This is a legacy url and may no longer be supported in the future.
 ```

 Given the separate patterns, `french-press` interpolates the user input based on the characters included in the username.
 In specific, if the username begins with `UC` or `HC`, the string is interpreted as a channel id.
 Otherwise, the username is interpreted as custom channel name.
 As such, the following variant mapping is used: